Join us for a keynote and panel discussion on Biosecurity and Health Emergency Preparedness in Today's Research and Development Landscape.

 After his talk, CAPT Letizia will join a panel of experts to discuss holistic definitions and considerations for health security, emergency preparedness, and related concepts such as dual use technologies.
 The discussion will explore Canada’s approach to health security, drawing on diverse perspectives from research, clinical practice, and public policy, as well as the collective responsibility to balance innovation and openness with effective risk mitigation.
 Attendees will gain valuable insights into how these complex issues can impact research, public health, and national preparedness, and why addressing biological risks is increasingly important in our rapidly changing global environment.

-Speaker Biography
+Speaker Biographies

 Keynote and Panelist